 Not only did it afford a safe haven from rough stormy waters, but it was also recognizable for an image that jutted out of the rocky outcropping which marked Point Hangcliff where it protruded into Georgian Bay on the southern limit of Isthmus Bay.

 Centuries of wind, snow and rain carved what many considered to be the image of the head of a lion on the rocky outcropping.

 Many sailors, and later the settlers of the area, came to think of the lion as the protector of the waters of Isthmus Bay.
 Consequently, it was not long after the settlers arrived that the small settlement was re-named Lion’s Head.

-In 1875 Lion’s Head boasted the only store in Eastnor Township, and in the same year a post office was opened in the community.
+In 1875 Lion’s Head boasted the only store in Eastnor Township.
+In the same year a post office was opened in the community.

 In 1879 Robert Watt built a saw and gristmill in the community.
 At that time the community had about one hundred citizens, two stores, a black smith shop and a pump factory.